Anyone who is familiar with rock climbing or has mastered the lingo of mountaineering can recognize these terms: rappelling and abseiling.

 But both of them clearly have a very similar meaning, and thus they are used interchangeably.

 You won’t see someone to describe both terms in contradicting aspects.
 For instance, when you hear someone mentioning it as rappelling and another as abseiling, it’s maybe because they belong from different background.
 Also, the type of climbing and the diversity in each type also manipulates the usage of both terms.

 In Germany, a climber named otto Herzog first introduced the use of carabiners in 1911 which is now widely used for rope-intensive activities.

 Does the Usage Differ from One Country to Another?

 The usage differs, but the meaning remains the same.
 However, the origins don’t leave us with any concrete proof or data to determine the differences between these two terms and exactly why people call them differently.

-Typically, the people of the UK use the term abseiling, whereas the word rappelling is used in the USA and Canada as well. mostly the people living in Europe uses the term abseiling, which is derived from the German word.
+Typically, the people of the UK use the term abseiling, whereas the word rappelling is used in the USA and Canada as well.
+Most people living in Europe use the term abseiling, which is derived from the German word.

 So, as you can see, there’s no plausible reason for having two different words with an interchangeable meaning.
 It’s just a matter of distinct regional preferences.

 However, some countries don’t have to use any specific term or have any distinct preference.

 You will see them referring to abseiling and rappelling both at the same time.
 And the meaning also doesn’t change.